Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

 where $\cal W_1$ corresponds to the higher cumulant terms from the cumulant expansion (see \eqref{4.11} below for more details).
-The first term on RHS of \eqref{preeqn} is the leading term, and it can be shown of order $1/(N^2\omega^2)$.
+The first term on right-hand side of \eqref{preeqn} is the leading term, and it can be shown of order $1/(N^2\omega^2)$.
 However, it is difficult to control the error terms in \eqref{preeqn}.
-For example, simply applying the local semicircle law (Proposition \ref{refthm1} below) to the third term on RHS of \eqref{preeqn}, we have
+For example, simply applying the local semicircle law (Proposition \ref{refthm1} below) to the third term on right-hand side of \eqref{preeqn}, we have

 which is in general not smaller than $1/(N^2\omega^2)$.
 This is because the large deviation estimate from the local semicircle law cannot make use of the fact that $\langle\ul{G}\rangle^2$ and $\langle \ul{F^*} \rangle$ are weakly correlated.
 This difficulty is actually expected from the nature of the methodology.
 Trivially by the local semicircle law we have